 3. Nuuksio National Park

-The park’s several marked trails are the best way to explore the area’s diverse flora and fauna.
-Foxes, deer, elk and grey wolves call the park their home, although you will most likely not come across any of them.
+Nuuksio’s several marked trails are the best way to explore the area’s diverse flora and fauna.
+Foxes, deer, elk, and grey wolves call the park their home, although you will most likely not come across any of them.
 The elusive Flying Squirrel can also be found here although it managed to elude us.

 How to Get to Nuuksio National Park from Helsinki

-Nuuksio lies approximately 40 kilometers away from Helsinki.
-In order to get to Nuuksio, you first have to get to Espoo Center from Helsinki, which can be easily reached by one of the numerous commuter trains.
+Nuuksio lies approximately 40 kilometers (25 miles) northwest of Helsinki.
+To get to Nuuksio, you first have to get to Espoo Center from Helsinki, which can be easily reached by one of the numerous commuter trains.
 From there take bus 245 (direction Nuuksionpää) and get off at Haltia.
 Walk for 600 meters to reach Nuuksio.

-Our advice would be to first take a stroll along the shore and snap a couple of Instagram worthy photos of the pretty red houses.
-Then you should venture into the narrow streets of the Old Town and explore the many shops and shop for handicrafts, chocolates, and art.
+Our advice would be first to take a stroll along the shore and snap a couple of Instagram-worthy photos of the pretty red houses.
+Then you should venture into the narrow streets of the Old Town (e.g. Jokikatu) and explore the many shops to browse for handicrafts, chocolates, and art.